 All fractures of the distal radius must be evaluated for median nerve function before and after reduction.

-Colles fractures warrant a high index of suspicion ...
+Colles fractures warrant a high index of suspicion for ...